QMatSuite/qmatsuite-toolchain/toolchains/quantum_espresso/windows/oneapi/docs/windows-build.md

 This guide explains how to build Quantum ESPRESSO (QE) on Windows using Intel oneAPI compilers.

+**Note on toolchain scope:** This document specifically covers the Intel oneAPI toolchain for Windows.
+There is a separate MinGW/MSYS2-based Windows toolchain for Quantum ESPRESSO in this repository under `toolchains/quantum_espresso/windows/mingw`.
+That MinGW path uses gfortran and MS-MPI, is already working, and we plan to compare its performance with the Intel oneAPI + MKL path.
+MinGW-specific details are documented separately in that toolchain's documentation.

 ## Why Git Clone is Required

 **Important:** QE must be cloned from git, not downloaded as a zip archive.
 Here's why: